anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 In addition, we need a counter in the storage subspace of every implict address:

 ```
-/$Address/tx_counter: u32
+/$Address/tx_counter: u64
 ```

-In `process_proposal` we check that `tx_counter` field in `WrapperTx` is greater or equal to the value currently in storage; if this doesn't hold, the transaction is considered invalid.
+In `process_proposal` we check that `tx_counter` field in `WrapperTx` is equal to the value currently in storage; if this doesn't hold, the transaction is considered invalid.

 At last, in `finalize_block`, the protocol updates the counter key in storage, increasing its value by one.
-Now, if a malicious user tried to replay this transaction, the `tx_counter` in the struct would no longer be greater or equal to the one in storage and the transaction would be deemed invalid.
+Now, if a malicious user tried to replay this transaction, the `tx_counter` in the struct would no longer be equal to the one in storage and the transaction would be deemed invalid.

 Note that the address whose counter is involved in this process is the one signing the transaction (the same as the `pk` field of the struct).